 A drip edge is a piece of metal flashing used to direct the flow of water away from the fascia and the roof into the gutter.
 A drip edge is installed at the edges of the roof.
 This helps protect the underlying roofing components.

-Is it necessary to have it on your roof?
+Is it Necessary to Have it on Your Roof?

+Yes, it’s necessary to have drip edge installed on your roof.
 Without the installation of drip edge flashing on your roof, water could get behind the gutter and start running down your home.
 This would allow for moisture to collect on the fascia board causing it to rot.
 Your gutters are attached to the fascia board.
 If the fascia board begins to rot, you’ll begin to experience issues with gutter performance.

 Below are four different examples of how to install drip edge along the fascia to protect your home.